Ficool

 I wish the world had been kinder, he thought.
 I wish there had been time.

-But more than anything, he wished she'd never have to know how it would end.
+But more than anything, he wished she would never have to know how it would end.

 The tumour, he thought, grim and detached.
-It was always there, now—lingering behind his thoughts.
-He rubbed absently at his temple, hoping she wouldn't notice.
+It was becoming part of his rhythm now, a shadow that followed even his quietest moments.
+He rubbed absently at his temple, hoping she would not notice.

 But she did.

-Her gaze lifted, thoughtful.
-Curious in that way she always was before she asked something that caught him off guard.
+Her gaze lifted, thoughtful and curious in that way she always was before she asked something that caught him off guard.

 "Professor," she said carefully, voice almost lost beneath the creaking floorboards and the whisper of parchment, "can I ask you something… personal?"